sennett/outage-mgmt-prototype/readme.md

 UPTO

-- I just: deployed and it's working!
+- I just: made notification unsub-resub work.  hopefully disabled the duplicate notifications on chrome mobile
-- next: fix notification bug, save all the outage data and change repository
+- next: test notification bug, save all the outage data and change repository

 V1

 1. Fix bug with chrome system notification
+    - only make new subscription if we don't have one already.  `self.registration.pushManager.getSubscription().then(console.log)`
+    - either return promises or use event.waitUntil in each lifecycle hook
+    - now we have an issue where we have activated service worker, then disable notifications, then reanable.  we loose the push manager subscription.  check this code here https://github.com/GoogleChromeLabs/web-push-codelab/tree/master/completed/08-push-subscription-change  https://developers.google.com/web/fundamentals/codelabs/push-notifications
 7. Store all the outage data.
 8. Mock up pages
     - want to have a way of showing daily/weekly/monthly uptime across all clients.